onishchenkoar/fcfkc/fsk_alert_reminder.md

 ---

 Via the UI, users can request to be reminded to review an alert after a certain number of days.
-This table stores
+This table stores those requests.
+A batch job reviews this table daily and generates reminder e-mails as necessary.

 [Back to index](./index.md)